 Isolated orchitis can be caused by a variety of viral pathogens, including mumps (which is associated with orchitis with or without parotitis).
 Testicular atrophy may occur following an episode of viral orchitis.
 Most cases of isolated orchitis occur in postpubertal males and are unilateral.
+Less commonly, orchitis may occur in children and adolescents after viral or bacterial infection.
 Symptoms last from days to weeks.

 Isolated epididymitis may be caused by trauma, but it is much more commonly caused by sexually transmitted pathogens (in military populations, in patients with a new sexual partner, or in patients with high-risk sexual behavior) or by enteric bacterial pathogens (older men and patients with recent manipulation of the genital tract, abnormalities of the genitourinary tract, or a history of bacterial prostatitis are at increased risk).
+In prepubertal boys, bacterial epididymitis is associated with genitourinary anomalies.
 The inflammation of the epididymis will typically progress to involve the testicles (epididymo-orchitis).

 Symptoms of epididymo-orchitis usually develop over 1-2 days, although some patients will complain of a more gradual onset of symptoms.
 The primary complaint is swelling of the scrotum associated with pain.
 Urethral discharge is common.
 Fever may or may not be present.
 On palpation, swelling in the posterior scrotum localized over the involved epididymis can be appreciated.
 There may be a hydrocele.
 There may be erythema overlying the area of swelling.
 Pain should improve within 72 hours after treatment, although inflammation may persist for a few weeks.